By Mladen Terzic

 While customization is important, scalability and performance also play a key role in selecting the right platform for long-term growth.

 Both platforms handle scalability well but approach it differently.
 Shopify Plus boasts an impressive 99.99% uptime [3] and can manage heavy traffic without requiring merchants to step in - ideal for businesses with rapid growth or seasonal surges.
+These Shopify Plus enterprise features for scalability and performance are a big part of the Shopify Plus advantages for enterprise ecommerce, helping busy Shopify stores stay fast under pressure.

 BigCommerce Enterprise shines in areas like multi-brand support and advanced B2B features.
 It’s particularly strong when managing complex product catalogs and multi-channel operations, including marketplace and POS system integrations.